Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 As it turns out, the Monte Carlo SURE approach of \citet{ramani2008monte} is precisely the same as the bootstrap method of \citet{breiman1992little}.
 It is thus also highly related to the work of \citet{ye1998measuring}, and essentially equivalent to what we call the BY risk estimator in \eqref{eq:by_risk}; recall the discussion in Section \ref{sec:eby}.
 It seems that Ramani et al.\ were unaware of the past work of Breiman and Ye.
 That being the case, their work provided an important new perspective on this methodology: they show that for infinite bootstrap samples ($B=\infty$) and with appropriate smoothness conditions on $g$, Monte Carlo SURE (and thus the BY estimator in \eqref{eq:by_risk}) converges to SURE in \eqref{eq:sure} as $\alpha \to 0$.
 Breiman and Ye, on their part, seemed unaware of this connection, as they both cautioned against choosing small values of $\alpha$, advocating for choices of $\alpha$ upwards of 0.5.

-We finish by mentioning the recent work of \citet{tian2020prediction}, which inspired us to pursue the current paper.
-Tian proposed the coupled bootstrap scheme in \eqref{eq:cb} (albeit with $B=1$) to estimate the fixed-X regression error of prediction rules that perform feature selection in a linear model (including discontinuous ones such as best subset selection).
-Their focus was different than ours; they focused on the working linear model (where $g$ is linear map once we condition on a model selection event), and on finer-grained estimation targets (such as the prediction error conditional on a model selection event).
+Finally, we note that the work of \citet{tian2020prediction} inspired us to pursue the current paper.
+Tian proposed the coupled bootstrap approach in \eqref{eq:cb} (albeit with $B=1$) to estimate the fixed-X regression error of prediction rules that perform feature selection in a working linear model (such as the lasso).
+Their focus was different than ours: they study the estimation of prediction error conditional on a model selection event (such as the event that the lasso selects a particular active set).
+They conduct a bias-variance analysis as a function of the noise inflation parameter $\alpha$, under the assumption that the true model is itself linear.
+They also recommend a diminishing choice of $\alpha$ as the sample size grows.
+This is all done in service of an asymptotic analysis which shows that the estimated prediction error converges to the true one as $n \to \infty$.
+The idea of using auxiliary randomization in the literature on inference after model selection was initiated by \citet{tian2018selective}, and has since been further developed by several others, e.g., \citet{rasines2023splitting, leiner2024data, neufeld2024data}, some of this literature developed concurrently with our paper, and some after.